 - Blood tests, including full blood count and complete blood count.

 - Liver tests to diagnose hepatitis and liver cirrhosis.

-- In severe conditions, where the liver has been damaged due to liver cirrhosis or cancer, a biopsy may be recommended.
+- In severe conditions, where the liver has been damaged due to liver cirrhosis or cancer, a biopsy may be recommended (3).

 Treating Jaundice In Children

-Therefore, any treatment that the doctor recommends would not be for jaundice, but for the illness that causes it.
+The treatment for jaundice depends on the severity of the case.
+Any treatment that the doctor recommends would not be for jaundice, but the illness causing it.
 Treatment options and procedures usually include:

-- Increase in intake of iron supplements and iron-rich foods to improve the amount of iron in the blood to treat jaundice caused due to hepatic anemia.
+- Increase in intake of iron supplements and iron-rich foods to improve the amount of iron in the blood to treat jaundice caused due to hepatic anemia (6).

-- In case jaundice is due to obstruction of bile ducts, surgery may be performed to remove the blockage.
+- If jaundice is due to obstruction of bile ducts, surgery may be performed to remove the blockage.

-- Treatment is not necessary for jaundice caused due to Gilbert’s Syndrome, as it is a mild disorder that does not pose any significant threat to your health.
+- Treatment is not necessary for jaundice caused due to Gilbert’s Syndrome, as it is a mild disorder that does not pose any significant threat to your health (7).

 - If it is a case of liver damage, little can be done in the way of treatment.
 In such a case, doctors would recommend a diet and lifestyle change to prevent further deterioration of the organ.

 In addition to the prescribed medications and treatment course, children should get adequate care and rest at home.
 We have compiled a few home remedies that can aid jaundice treatment in children.
 Note that these home remedies do not cure the condition.
 They support medical care, which is essential to eliminate the condition that causes jaundice.

 - Tomatoes have an enzyme called lycopene, which can help in repairing the damage to the liver (8).

 How to: A glass of fresh tomato juice, with salt and pepper, consumed during breakfast could help.